svpino/ml.school/README.md

     --region $AWS_REGION
 ```

-The final step in the deployment pipeline sends a few samples to the endpoint and
+The pipeline will create a new SageMaker endpoint, deploy the model, and run a few
+samples to test the endpoint.

-displays the prediction results.
-If you want to test the endpoint from the terminal, you
+After the pipeline finishes running, you can test the endpoint from the
-can use the `awscurl` command.
-This command requires a set of credentials and a session
+terminal, using the `awscurl` command.
+This command requires a set of
-token.
-You can generate temporal credentials using the following command:
+credentials and a session token.
+You can generate temporal credentials using
+the following command:

 ```bash
 read accesskey secretkey sessiontoken <<< $(aws sts assume-role --role-arn $AWS_ROLE \